domo23/movie-search/README.md

 # Movie Search

-Simple react webpage with api filtering that relies on [https://swapi.dev/](swapi).\
+Simple react webpage with api filtering that relies on [swapi](https://swapi.dev/).\
-Webpage is available to browse on [https://domo23.github.io/movie-search/](github pages).
+Webpage is available to browse on [github pages](https://domo23.github.io/movie-search/).

 ## Available Scripts